 “Yes, you can.
-What I would do, when canceling a redirect, is a Fetch and Render from Google Search Console to that URL and then submit to index, so Google knows that that URL now has content again.
+What I would do, when canceling a redirect, is use the URL Inspection tool [previously known as Fetch and Render] in Google Search Console to check that URL and then request (re)indexing, so Google knows that that URL now has content again.

 Otherwise, it can take months or even years for Google to come back to that URL because it assumes you’ve redirected or deleted it.
-So use Fetch and Render for that and get those old URLs back in if you really need to.
+So use the URL Inspection tool for that and get those old URLs back in if you really need to.

 If you need to do this a lot, you should think about your redirection strategy and whether you’re redirecting too quickly, though.